By the Shores of Time

 “It could be infected,” she tugged his sleeve.
 “We need to get him there now.”

 “Right,” he agreed before looking toward him.

 Gabriel helped Johnny as they made their way to the substation.
-A bright light shone through the dense fog, marking where the substation was.
-The young woman felt silently rejoiced as they picked up the pace, soon marveling at the unassuming safe point.
-It two-story home, completely bordered up to keep the infected out, but it was the dimming light on the roof that managed to keep them at bay.
-Johnny leaned against the entrance, aching from his wounds while Celeste knocked.
+A bright light shone through the dense fog, marking the substation.
+The young woman silently rejoiced as they picked up the pace, soon marveling at the unassuming safe point.
+The two-story home was bordered entirely up to keep the infected out, but it was the dimming light on the roof that managed to keep them at bay.
+Johnny leaned against the entrance, aching from his wounds, while Celeste knocked.